Proxmox 8: New Features and Home Lab Upgrade Instructions

 With the new SDN.Use privilege and the new /sdn/zones/<zone>/<bridge-or-vnet>/<vlan-tag> ACL object path, you can give out fine-grained usage permissions for specific networks to users.

-Proxmox VE 8.0 brings a wave of improvements to the web interface.
 The GUI now considers the complete Proxmox VE cluster subscription status when selecting the Ceph repository.
-This intelligent design ensures optimal performance for your cluster.
 The dark color theme, introduced in Proxmox VE 7.4, has also been refined based on user feedback, offering a visually pleasing and intuitive user experience.

-In this release, Proxmox has also introduced substantial enhancements for virtual machines.
-The new QEMU Version 8.0 brings several improvements, including initial support for NetBSD and OpenBSD and a new implementation based on Rust for the virtiofsd codebase.
-Moreover, the Proxmox team has rectified various issues related to volume size information, Nvidia grid drivers, and SMBIOS UUID for Nvidia vGPU passthrough, ensuring a smooth operation of your virtual machines.
+The new QEMU Version 8.0 brings several improvements.
+You now have initial support for NetBSD and OpenBSD and a new implementation based on Rust for the virtiofsd codebase.
+Also, the Proxmox team has fixed various issues related to volume size information, Nvidia grid drivers, and SMBIOS UUID for Nvidia vGPU passthrough.

 Container Improvements in Proxmox VE 8.0

-Proxmox Virtual Environment 8.0 doesn’t stop at VMs; it also offers improvements for containers.
+Proxmox Virtual Environment 8.0 offers improvements for containers.
 The handling of /etc/machine-id on clone operations has been fine-tuned.
 The cgroup limit has also been set to 99.6% of configured memory, providing a safeguard against Out-of-Memory (OOM) conditions.

-Proxmox 8.0 also features enhancements aimed at improving the experience for virtual guests.
-For instance, the validation of the provided name of the clone now occurs in the frontend, enhancing user experience.
-Moreover, config files in /etc/pve/mapping and Mapping.* privileges have been added, preparing for cluster-wide mapping of PCI/USB devices.
+Proxmox 8.0 also features enhancements for virtual guests.
+Config files in /etc/pve/mapping and Mapping.* privileges have been added, preparing for cluster-wide mapping of PCI/USB devices.

 Exploring the HA Manager in Proxmox VE 8.0

-The HA Manager in Proxmox 8.0 has seen stability improvements, particularly in manual maintenance mode.
-The HA Manager in Proxmox 8.0 has seen stability improvements, particularly in manual maintenance mode.
+The HA Manager in Proxmox 8.0 has been upgraded with stability improvements.
 A fix has been implemented to prevent the loss of a maintenance mode request if the rebooted node is the current active Cluster Resource Manager (CRM).
-Further, a safeguard has been introduced to prevent a node in maintenance mode from exiting too early or fencing itself if a shutdown policy other than ‘migrate’ is in place.
-Lastly, the ha-rebalance-on-start has been improved to ignore services that are already running, preventing unnecessary shutdowns and migrations.
+Proxmox has introduced a safeguard to prevent a node in maintenance mode from exiting too early or fencing itself if a shutdown policy other than ‘migrate’ is in place.
+Also, the ha-rebalance-on-start has been improved to ignore services that are already running.

 To top it all off, Proxmox VE 8.0 brings performance improvements to backups that use zstd on fast disks.
 Now, zstd is invoked without the –rsyncable flag, allowing faster backup operations and reducing the time needed for data protection activities.